Plumber Salary by State

 1. State — and metro area within that state

 State-level medians can be misleading because metro areas within high-wage states vary enormously.
-The BLS median for California is $85,700 — but a plumber in Fresno will earn closer to $65,000 while a union journeyman in San Francisco earns $115,000 or more.
-If you’re making a location decision, look at the metro-level BLS figures, not just the state number.
-BLS publishes metropolitan area wage data at bls.gov/oes — it’s free and searchable.
+The BLS May 2024 median for California is $85,700 — but a plumber in Fresno earns closer to $65,000 while a union journeyman in San Francisco earns $115,000 or more.
+If you’re making a location decision, look at metro-level BLS figures, not just the state number.
+BLS publishes metropolitan area wage data at bls.gov/oes — it’s free and searchable by occupation and city.

 2. Union membership and collective bargaining agreements

-As covered above, union membership is the highest-leverage factor in most markets — more impactful than experience level in strong union states.
+Union membership is the highest-leverage factor in most markets — more impactful than experience level in strong union states.
 The UA negotiates wages on a local basis every 3 years.
-Some locals — Chicago’s Local 130, New York’s Local 1 — have historically led the country in total package rates.
+Some locals — Chicago’s Local 130, New York’s Local 1, San Francisco’s Local 38 — have historically led the country in total package rates.

 3. Sector — residential vs. commercial vs. industrial